All Singapore incorporated companies are required to file financial statements with ACRA, except for those which are exempted.

 - Possible Errors: XBRL data might contain an error.
 If you confirm the XBRL data is incorrect, rectify it.
 Otherwise, no further action is required.

 Once the validation has passed, users will be prompted to acknowledge the XBRL data is accurate and complete.
-Select Upload and the data will be saved upon preparing Annual Return documents in CAS 360.
+Select Upload and the data will be uploaded straight to ACRA.

-Alternatively, once the validation has passed or errors have been granted an exemption, users can file the financial statements on its own to ACRA.
+Alternatively, once the validation has passed or errors have been granted an exemption, users can file the financial statements on using ACRA's preparation tool.

 Click Save to export the XML file